ocadotechnology/bbq/README.md

 # Features

 #### Main BBQ features include:
-* daily backup of single or partitioned tables:
+* highly scalable daily backup of BigQuery tables (hundreds of thousands backups),
-  * only modified data is backed up using [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table),
-  * multiple backup versions are supported,
+  * both single and partitioned tables are supported,
-  * every partition is treated as a separate table (i.e. BBQ copies only modified partitions),
-  * if source table has expiration time set, it's cleared from the backup,
-  * can manage hundreds of thousands backups.
+* simple, access-based whitelisting strategy.
+BBQ will backup tables it has access to via service account,
 * retention - automatic deletion of old backups based on age and/or number of versions,
 * restore - BBQ can restore:
   * whole datasets,